-Our nominating and corporate governance committee currently consists of three members, appointed by our board of directors: Dr. Peter Feldschreiber, James Hill, M.D., and Stuart Ungar, M.D., all of whom are independent within the meaning of SEC corporate governance rules of independence for purposes of the nominating and corporate governance committee.
-Dr. Feldschreiber is chairman of our nominating and corporate governance committee.
+Our nominating and corporate governance committee currently consists of three members, appointed by our board of directors: Robert Ward, James Hill, M.D., and Stuart Ungar, M.D., all of whom are independent within the meaning of SEC corporate governance rules of independence for purposes of the nominating and corporate governance committee.
+Mr. Ward is the chairman of our nominating and corporate governance committee.